Into the wild

-In the past, Kochi’s inaccessible landscape meant it was cut off from the rest of Japan, leaving the prefecture to form its own distinct personality as strong and untamed as its natural surroundings.
+In the past, Kochi’s inaccessible landscape meant it was cut off from the rest of Japan.
+It allowed the prefecture to form a distinct personality as strong and untamed as its natural surroundings.

-Kochi people are resilient, self-reliant and just a little rebellious; known for their drinking stamina, championed by assertive hachikin women, disdain for materialism and most of all, a love of the great outdoors.
+Kochi people are resilient, self-reliant, and just a little rebellious.
+They’re known for their drinking stamina, championed by assertive hachikin women, disdain for materialism, and, most of all, a love of the great outdoors.

-Whale-watching, surfing, hiking, fishing, caving, paragliding, and paddle-boarding are just some of the outdoor activities on offer, while Kochi also makes up the most challenging part of the Shikoku 88 Temple Pilgrimage.
+Whale-watching, surfing, hiking, fishing, caving, paragliding, and paddle-boarding are just some of the outdoor activities on offer.
+Kochi also makes up the most challenging part of the Shikoku 88 Temple Pilgrimage.

-Crescent-shaped Kochi is the largest of Shikoku’s four prefectures, covering much of the island’s southern half in rugged mountains sloping down to the Pacific ocean.
-Most of the population are clustered together in the narrow pockets of habitable land around the Shimanto River and towards the coast.
-Kochi city in the center of the prefecture is the best place to start exploring the region.
-Visit the emblematic Kochi Castle, browse the stalls of the 300-year-old Sunday street market and stroll along Katsurahama beach, watched over by a statue of favorite samurai rebel, Sakamoto Ryoma.
+Crescent-shaped Kochi is the largest of Shikoku’s four prefectures.
+It covers most of the island’s southern half in rugged mountains that slope into the Pacific Ocean.
+Most of the population is clustered together around the Shimanto River and towards the coast.
+Kochi City, in the center of the prefecture, is the best place to start exploring the region.
+Visit the emblematic Kochi Castle, browse the stalls of the 300-year-old Sunday street market, and stroll along Katsurahama beach.
+It’s guarded by a statue of everyone’s favorite samurai rebel, Sakamoto Ryoma.

 Set aside enough time to get to know Kochi’s incredible food.
 The seared bonito (katsuo no tataki) is a highlight, as is the pork and wild mountain vegetables.
-Yuzu is the champion fruit and you can’t leave without challenging a local to Kochi’s infamous sake drinking game, bekuhai.
+Yuzu is the local fruit, and you can’t leave without challenging a local to Kochi’s infamous sake drinking game, bekuhai.

-A uniquely remote getaway, Kochi offers a number of tours and is an appealing option for travelers coming to Japan for various sports events.
-Active travelers can cycle, enjoy river activities or relax, families can laugh as they play in the river, couples can reconnect and talk over delicious locally sourced food and individuals can disconnect from all the bustle for just a few precious moments, hours or days.
-Kochi invites you to join them in this pristine, welcoming and healing place.
+A uniquely remote getaway, Kochi offers several tours and is an appealing option for travelers coming to Japan for various activities.
+Active travelers can cycle, enjoy river activities, or relax.
+Families can laugh as they play in the river, and couples can reconnect and talk over delicious, locally sourced food.
+Lone travelers can disconnect from all the bustle for just a few precious moments or days.
+Kochi invites everyone to join them in this pristine, welcoming, and healing place.